This post may contain affiliate links. Please read my Disclosure for more info.

 Like me, Laura was introduced to meditation by her ex-husband, Mervyn, when they were both practicing karate.
 ‘Mervyn was representing Great Britain internationally, and I was competing nationally,’ explains Laura.
 In 1999, Laura took a course in meditation with Anna Wise, one of the world’s most influential practitioners of instrument-assisted meditation.

-I had attended one of Anna’s workshops in Holland with Laura and Mervyn on brainwave monitoring and guided imagery for healing.
+Laura and I had attended one of Anna’s workshops in Holland with Mervyn on brainwave monitoring and guided imagery for healing.
 Wise pioneered a unique technique that combined brainwave real-time biofeedback with guided meditation.
 This was a method that she taught to thousands of students in the United States, Europe and Asia during her lifetime.

 ‘I had an amazing experience with Anna and ended up going to California to train with her.
 I worked through Anna’s guided meditations, and assisted her on workshops,’ says Laura.
 She was invited to the Esalen Institute in California with Anna, and it was there that she met a group of Buddhist monks who inspired her to explore Buddhism.